Fox Chase, Philadelphia: Location and surrounding areas

 Ryerss Mansion is also located in Fox Chase.
-The house was built by merchant Joseph Waln Ryerss in 1859 and dramatically overlooks Burholme Park, one of the highest vistas in Philadelphia.
+The house was built by merchant Joseph Waln Ryerss in 1859 and overlooks Burholme Park, one of the highest vistas in Philadelphia.
 The mansion is home to a massive and eccentric collection of artifacts and antiquities from around the world, collected during the Ryerss family's extensive travels and exotic sojourns, from Europe, to Africa, to the Far East.

 Among the historic properties located in this neighborhood are: